-In many prisoner lawsuits, if the plaintiff has not properly exhausted the administrative remedies available to him at his institution, then he may not bring his claims to federal court.
-Such a "failure to exhaust" is an affirmative defense that a defendant may raise at the beginning of a lawsuit before either side has put too much time or effort into it.
-If a defendant wishes to obtain summary judgment on the basis of a plaintiff's failure to exhaust his administrative remedies, then that defendant must file a summary judgment motion raising this issue alone not later than the deadline set forth above.
-Summary judgment motions are explained in more detail later in this order.
-Because this is a narrow issue that can be decided on a narrow set of facts, the parties do not need to follow the court's Procedure On Summary Judgment, which applies to any other summary judgment motion filed in this court.
+1. Deadline to file summary judgment motions alleging failure to exhaust administrative remedies: March 11, 2011 on a narrow set of facts, the parties do not need to follow the court's Procedure On Summary Judgment, which applies to any other summary judgment motion filed in this court.
 Instead, the moving defendant may submit a motion, supporting affidavits, relevant exhibits, and a supporting brief.
 The defendant need not submit a separate document containing proposed findings of fact, so long as the material facts can be found in the supporting affidavits and exhibits.